francois-roseberry/monopoly-js/README.md

 # Monopoly-js
 Implementation of the Monopoly game in javascript, rendering done with D3

-Far from complete, right now players alternate, roll the dice and buy properties.
+Far from complete, right now players alternate, roll the dice, buy properties and pay rents (and eventually go bankrupt).
 That's it.
-Not very exciting but at least the main game flow is operational.
+Not very exciting but at least the main game flow is operational, from the beginning to the end.

 ## Screenshots (with the french UI)